AKOMETER/doctorapp/README.md

 13. add back location and name search
 14. add medical to client dashboard
 15. change to new dashboard add existing cards
-16. add user medical record on doctor appointment card as a toolkit
+16.

 today
 // user

-add rescedule appointment button (pop up menu for date and time ) cart should be cleared upon complete purchase check cart checkout functionality
+add rescedule appointment button (pop up menu for date and time ) cart should be cleared upon complete purchase

+add user medical record on doctor appointment card as a toolkit check cart checkout functionality remodel reschedule in appointment